Your financial model has answers it is not showing you.

 What this looks like in a real deal.

-Model Maestro traces the formula chain behind that 18% figure and finds that three of the five revenue line items are hardcoded — not derived from any underlying volume or pricing assumption.
+It traces the formula chain behind that 18% figure and finds that three of the five revenue line items are hardcoded — not derived from any underlying volume or pricing assumption.

-This is what Model Maestro surfaces.
-Not a summary of what the model says.
-The truth of how it was built.
+The model looks sophisticated.
+The assumptions underneath it are not.
+This is what Model Maestro surfaces — not a summary of what the model says, but the truth of how it was built.